shabegger/phys-575-cirq-scec/README.md

 ```

 With 4 data qubits at `p = 0.05`, this error rate seems reasonable.
 We are able to map `100 - 19 = 81` logical states.
 The logical state measurements and errors don't necessarily have to add to `100` if there are certain types of overlapping errors.
 However, with `p = 0.05`, the probability of overlapping errors is small.
 However, we can see that on one occassion we did receive an overlapping error which, while it did map to a logical state, it incorrectly mapped to the `0` logical state.

+In general, we should be able to correct errors that we find.
+However, since each measurement qubit is connected to multiple data qubits, this generally requires multiple syndrome measurements from separate measurement qubits to disambiguate the offending qubit.
+With `D = 2` we only have one syndrome measurement qubit for each data qubit, so this is not possible.

+Furthermore, the syndrome measurement step usually iterates several times.
+We would then generate a graph of syndrome measurements and use a minimum-weight perfect matching (MWPM) algorithm to determine what qubits errored and at what time in the computation.
+However, this is beyond the scope of this project.

 ## References